 ALTER TABLE <table> EXECUTE optimize where "$file_modified_time" > current_date - interval '1' day;

 This will look for files that have arrived since yesterday and optimize them.
-On a very active table where lots of changes are taking place, this will greatly reduce the amount of time the optimize command takes.
+On a very active table where many changes are taking place, this will greatly reduce the time the optimize command takes.

-Network events are streamed in 1 minute intervals.
+Network events are streamed in 1-minute intervals.
 Small files are dropped into an S3 bucket using the Iceberg api and the data is available immediately using standard SQL.
-Based on the volume of data and the files created, the optimize command can be run at given intervals to consolidate these smaller files into larger ones.
-This will greatly improve the performance of of subsequent queries against this table.
+Based on the volume of data and the number of files created, the optimize command can be run at specified intervals to consolidate smaller files into larger ones.
+This will greatly improve the performance of subsequent queries against this table.

-From time to time, older snapshots of tables should be cleaned up.
-These older snapshots contain previous states of the table which are no longer needed.
+From time to time, older table snapshots should be cleaned up.
+These older snapshots contain previous states of the table, which are no longer needed.

-expire_snapshots – This function removes snapshots that are older than the value provided during the execution.
+expire_snapshots – This function removes snapshots older than the value provided at execution time.
 An example is:

 ALTER TABLE <table> EXECUTE expire_snapshots(retention_threshold => ‘7d’)